raspberrypilearning/python_scrolling/en/step_4.md

 title: Use emoji characters
 ---

-You can use emoji characters in the p5 `text()` function to use an emoji to represent your player.
+You can use emoji characters in the p5 `text()` function to represent your collided player.

 Here's an example: